IvanDerlich/car-reports/README.md

 - **Server side sessions:** so we don't rely on client side cooking for de-authentication
 - **Proper linting** So we can add more features with less propensity to errors and rework
+- **OpenAPI exports** Add a downloadable link of a json file that can be imported to postman or similar tools

 ## Contributing